franciscoxavier04/pm-BIM/docs/getting-started/projects/README.md

 ![+Project button to create a new project on the OpenProject overview page](openproject_getting_started_new_project_button.png)

-- You can either create a completely new project, create a subproject of an existing project or create a (sub)project from a template.
+- You can either create a completely new project, a subproject of an existing project or a (sub)project from a template.
 For the latter option, choose a [template](../../user-guide/projects/project-templates/#create-a-project-template) using the drop-down menu.
 - Enter a **name** for your project and click the **Create** button.
 - Integrate the project into the existing project hierarchy by defining it as a subproject of an existing project.
 - The **Advanced Settings** allow for further configuration, e.g. description, URL, etc.